-Inside was the main Buddha statue; in Bagan of eight hundred years ago that meant a seated Buddha figure.
+Inside was the main Buddha statue; in the Bagan of eight hundred years ago, that meant a seated Buddha figure.
 This statue definitely fills the space and you wonder if the proportions of the original did not leave a bit more headroom.

 You could wander for days in Bagan and peek into hundreds of minor stupas and temples.
 I passed by these two lounging locals on my way to yet another temple entrance.

 Somehow I found myself down by the Ayeyarwaddy River and on the platform of the Bupaya, I was looking at a reconstruction of the original since the massive July 1975 earthquake (8 on the Richter Scale) that hit the Bagan area had destroyed the one that was there before.
 (See here for a before picture.)

 Later I would find my way to the Shwe-zigon just as dusk was approaching.
 If the Buddha sculptures I had seen during the day were uninspiring, then the Shwe-zigon bowled me over with its beauty.
 It is a stupa – while there are steps leading up its sides, there is no “inside”.
 Instead, four temples, one at each cardinal point, serve the purpose of shrine rooms.